Full-time: One Year

 Further information about the University's relationship with the National College of Teaching and Leadership (NCTL) and Ofsted is available in the PSRB register.

 Trainees undertaking PGCE through Suffolk and Norfolk Primary SCITT will be charged tuition fees in accordance with SCITT and should contact SCITT directly for further finance related information.

 - At the University of Suffolk, your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
 However, there may be additional costs associated with you course that you will need to budget for.

-In addition all trainees are required to pass QTS Skills Tests before they are able to start training to teach.
-QTS Skills Tests in Numeracy and Literacy are set by the National College for Teaching and Leadership (NCTL).
+In addition, all trainees are required to pass Professional Skills Tests before they are able to start training to teach.
 It is the responsibility of the trainee to register and submit themselves for these tests.
 Trainees have more than one opportunity to pass these tests but must achieve a pass before they can commence teacher training.

 Any offer of a place will be subject to a satisfactory Disclosure and Barring (DBS) check.